LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/agent-workspace-basics.md

 Search and filter: All Connections offers advanced filtering and search capabilities that can provide in-depth, meaningful analysis on key topics for your business, consumer sentiment and the operational effectiveness of your contact center.

-Agents and Agent Managers can search/filter conversations with the following parameters:
+Agents and agent managers can search/filter conversations with the following parameters:

 * Keywords from transcripts
 * Duration of conversation